durkisneer1/Kraken-Engine/docs/getting_started/create_window.rst

     Think of it as flipping the pages of a book—ensuring smooth, sequential updates for the user.

 This template establishes a foundation for more advanced game logic and rendering.
-In-depth tutorials on the next page cover the more intricate aspects of the Kraken Engine.
+In-depth tutorials in the next section cover the more intricate aspects of the Kraken Engine.